 Online panels

-The Polling Center understands the importance of developing its methodology considerate of evolving communication technologies and methods.
+As communication evolves, Emerson College Polling evolves its methodology to reach respondents where they can best communicate.
 In 2016, ECP used a landline-only sample design.
 In 2017, it expanded to a mixed-mode methodology by integrating online panels into its sample.
-This IVR/Online mode of data collection led to a high rate of predictive and statistical accuracy in the 2018 Midterm Elections.
 In 2019, Emerson College Polling began to incorporate Text-to-Web data collection into its methodology to achieve the most representative sample possible.
-As of 2022, ECP’s mixed-mode methodology includes IVR, online panels and text-to-web data collection.
+In 2022, ECP’s mixed-mode methodology includes IVR, online panels and text-to-web data collection.
+As of 2024, ECP remains at the forefront of data collection, utilizing MMS-to-web, online panels, and Interactive Voice Response.

 The modes of data analyses are non-probability and deductive (from “general” to “specific”) in nature, so instead of using classical statistics to quantify the ‘uncertainty’ or range of scores a poll represents, we use Bayesian Statistical methods, that produce the mathematical likelihood of an event of interest, and that are inductive in nature (from “specific” to “general”), for data analyses in best estimate the true population mean proportion.
 Due to their inductive nature and probability oriented approach, Bayesian methods are often called “Evidence-Based” Statistics (Satake, 2014, 2016, and 2017).